 Although it’s sometimes possible to find boarding accommodations at the last minute, many places fill up on weekends.
-Holidays like Thanksgiving, Christmas and Fourth of July can book up solid many weeks or even months in advance.
+Holidays like Thanksgiving, Christmas, and Fourth of July can be booked solid many weeks or even months in advance.
 It’s always best to call ahead and make a reservation when you know you will be away.
 If you haven’t taken your pet to the facility before, ask if you can take a tour (usually without your pet).

 What to Bring When Boarding Your Pet

 Don’t forget to make sure your pet is up to date on his vaccines.
 Call ahead to find out which vaccines are required.
 Bring proof with you from your veterinarian.
-Some boarding facilities can give your pet the Bordetella vaccine, which is an intranasal vaccine for kennel cough, also called canine cough.
-Others ask that you update your pet’s vaccines before his stay.
+Most boarding facilities ask that you update your pet’s vaccines well in advance of their stay.